HTTP-RPC/Kilo/README.md

 * `java.util.Date`: result of calling `Long#parseLong()`, then `Date(long)`
 * `java.util.List`: array list containing argument values coerced to `List` parameter type

+By default, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
 Return values are mapped to their JSON equivalents as follows:

 * `java.lang.Number` or numeric primitive: number
 * `java.lang.Boolean` or boolean primitive: true/false